 - Get help as quickly as possible.
-Call 911 or go to the nearest emergency room, hospital, or urgent care center. - If you go to the emergency room or are admitted to the hospital, tell hospital staff that you are a member of Inclusa - As soon as possible, you or someone else should contact your care team to tell them about your emergency care.
+Call 911 or go to the nearest emergency room, hospital, or urgent care center. - Tell emergency and hospital staff you are a member of Inclusa. - You or someone else should contact your care team as soon as possible to tell them about your emergency care.

-Although Family Care does not cover medical services, it is important to let your care team know if you go to the emergency room or you are admitted to the hospital.
+Although Family Care does not cover medical services, it is important to let your care team know if you go to the emergency room or are admitted to the hospital.
 That way we can let your current providers know you are in the hospital and we can coordinate follow-up services.
 For example, before you leave the hospital, your doctor might refer you to a home health agency for follow-up services.
-Your care team would need to authorize the home health service before your discharge.
+Your care team would need to authorize the home health services before your discharge.